Kaskeeeee/graphxx/README.md

 $ make install
 ```

-This will create the `bin` directory in which will be installed all the benchmark executables
+This will create the `bin` directory, in which will be installed all the benchmark executables

 ### Running Tests